earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-03-precip-discharge-data-co-floods.md

 order: 3
 ---

+{% include toc title="This Lesson" icon="file-text" %}

-In this classroom activity we will actively engage with different types of data that scientifically quantify / document the drivers (causes of) and impacts of the flood using different methods.
+In this classroom activity we will look at different types of data that scientifically quantify / document the drivers (causes of) and impacts of a disturbance event like a flood.

 <div class='notice--success' markdown="1">